205Asura/FPGA-Electric-Piano/README.md

 # FPGA Electric Piano on Artix-7

 This project implements a electric piano synthesizer on the Digilent Artix-7 Basys 3 FPGA board.
 It uses a standard USB keyboard connected to a PC as the input device.
-Key presses are captured and forwarded to the Basys 3 via a Python script over UART (through the micro USB cable connected to the JTAG/UART port).
+Key presses are captured and forwarded to the Basys 3 via a Python script over UART.
 The FPGA generates corresponding musical notes and outputs them to a passive buzzer for audio playback.

-The keyboard keys from 'q' to ']' are mapped to a 12-note scale (one octave).
-Octave shifting is handled by the BTNU (up) and BTND (down) buttons on the Basys 3 board, allowing you to increase or decrease the pitch by one octave.

 ## How it works
 - **USB Keyboard Input**: Use your computer's USB keyboard as piano keys.